NoxMoon/inside_beauty/README.md

 We attempted to predict a product's category using only ingredient related features.
 As one product may belong to multiple categories, we used scikit-learn's OneVsRestClassifier to tackle the multilabel problem.

 The ingredients are like the words in documents, thus many techniques for text data can be applied here.
 We created a "bag of ingredients" matrix, where the matrix elements are binary indicators of whether a certain ingredient exists in a certain product.
 In addition, we had "bag of ingredient categories" features that counts how many ingredients of an ingredient category are in a product.
 We used Bernoullie Naive Bayes for binary features and Multinomial Naive Bayes for count features.
-We then make use of general ingredient features (number of ingredients/rating) through model stacking: the Naive Bayes models will serve as first layer models, then the predicted probabilities can be joined with general ingredient features to feed in the final model.
+We then make use of general ingredient features (number of ingredients/rating) through model stacking: the Naive Bayes models serve as first layer models, then the predicted probabilities can be joined with general ingredient features to feed in the final model.

 The training pipeline is as follows:

 <img src="documents/images/product_category_flow_chart.png" width="800" />

-The Bernoulli Naive Bayes serves as a good baseline model and achieves 0.3724 Hamming score on training set with cross validation, and 0.3588 on test set.
+The Bernoulli Naive Bayes is a good baseline model and achieved 0.3724 Hamming score on training set with cross validation, and 0.3588 on test set.
 It also allows us to indentify the key ingredient associated with each category.
 For example:

 * Acne Treatment products: benzoyl peroxide, BHA
 * Cleansers: solium xxx (sodium salt of fatty acids)